IPod: Headphone usage

 As with any device capable of outputting to a pair of headphones, an iPod turned up to an excessive volume can cause noise-induced hearing loss.
 Since users often turn the volume up to compensate for background noise, a study found that headphone users who listen in noisy environments are at risk for permanent gradual hearing damage.

 People have expressed concerns about users, especially young people, being more prone to developing hearing loss from iPods in particular.
 Some iPods and their headphones can reach sound pressure levels of 115 decibels, and the iPod and included materials do not contain much information about the risks of hearing loss or what a safe volume and/or duration can entail.
-People would often have misconceptions about what a safe level is, assuming that a dangerous device would not be sold, that sound needs to be painful or literally "hurt your ears" to be deafening, or that since using headphones anyway can cause deafness, you may as well turn it down.
+People would often have misconceptions about what a safe level is, assuming that a dangerous device would not be sold, that only maximum volume causes deafness, or that sound needs to be painful or literally "hurt your ears" to be deafening.

-Even if users listen at a moderately loud volume, an iPod battery lasts longer and is cheaper to charge than it is to replace the batteries of a Walkman, meaning that the longer duration can make even medium-loud sounds (85 dB) dangerous.
+Even if users listen at a moderately loud volume (85dBA or louder), an iPod battery lasts longer and is cheaper to charge than it is to replace the batteries of a Walkman, meaning that the longer duration can make even medium-loud sounds (85 dB) dangerous.
 Apple has since adjusted their devices to only output sounds up to 100 dB, which is still deafening over a longer duration, but not quite as loud.
 Listening at a low volume is generally considered safe.